cpiaulet/smint/README.md

 A few noteworthy details about the implementation:
 * The radii are calculated, for a given composition, mass and irradiation temperature, using scaling relations.
 However, the code will check the bank of actual model calculations for whether or not a given set of input parameters yielded a physical model.
 If not, the returned probability will be zero.
-* The models only go down to irradiation temperatures of 400 K. Therefore, I recommend using 400 K (as is the default) as the lower bound on the prior on the irradiation temperature.
-However, if you wish to run a fit for a planet that has a lower irradiation temperature, you can lower this bound using the ```Tirr_min``` parameter in the .ini file.
-In practice, for Tirr below 400 K, radii will be computed as if Tirr=400 K.
+* The models only go down to irradiation temperatures and equilibrium temperatures of 400 K. Therefore, I recommend using 400 K (as is the default) as the lower bound on the prior on the irradiation temperature / equilibrium temperature.
+However, if you wish to run a fit for a planet that has a lower irradiation temperature / equilibrium temperature, you can lower this bound using the ```Tirr_min``` parameter or ```Teq_min``` in the .ini file.
+In practice, for Tirr / Teq below 400 K, radii will be computed as if Tirr=400 K / Teq=400K.
 * The Aguichine et al. (2021) models go down to 10% water by mass.
 To extend the prior range to 0% water, predicted radii are interpolated with the pure rock/iron mass-radius relations from Zeng (http://www.astrozeng.com/).